elopio/docs/source/version2/includes/_callAPI.md

 #### **Returns:**

-* (string) Number of seconds in a Universe's Dispute Round, as a stringified unsigned integer.
+* (string) Maximum number of seconds in a Universe's Dispute Round, as a stringified unsigned integer.

 ### augur.api.Universe.getDisputeThresholdForDisputePacing(p, callback)